peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Most people join the bandwagon of porn, as most people use it, so 'it must be fine', denouncing any evidence proving them wrong as they would rather be blissful in ignorance than living in truth.
 However, nothing can escape the fact that PMO has numerous adverse effects on the 'casual' user and 'heavy' user alike.

-Negative effects span from low energy, low motivation, lessened ability to do work, lowered respect for women, depression, anxiety when interacting with others, porn-induced erectile dysfunction, relationship problems, acne, lowered testosterone, obsession with porn and fantasies, questioning sexuality despite no previous interest, and more.
+Negative effects span from low energy, low motivation, lessened ability to do work, lowered respect for women, depression, anxiety when interacting with others, porn-induced erectile dysfunction, relationship problems, acne, lowered testosterone (indirect), obsession with porn and fantasies, questioning sexuality despite no previous interest, and more.
 Many people believe nofap provides benefits, but it is actually just the negatives of fapping itself being removed.

 These effects are not anecdotal and do not happen to a minority group.
 Instead, all users of porn suffer some degree of these symptoms, no matter if they realize it.
 Like the 'boiling frog', if a change occurs slowly and we are not knowledgeable, we are unlikely to notice it.
 Many problems in our personal lives could be directly or indirectly related to porn, yet we may be none the wiser.
 However, there is not much point in proving these negative effects (over again), as the neurochemical effects of porn are well understood.
 Just ask any ex-user that has been entirely freed from porn and masturbation.
 Unless they thought they would gain superpowers using nofap, the user would likely explain the positive changes they experienced after leaving.